Ute Mountain Lookout Tower

 Sponsored by Ashley National Forest, Utah

-Stay tuned for 2014 project sessions!
+Stay tuned for 2014 project sessions, and check out

 History: Ute Mountain Lookout Tower is the first and the last standing fire tower with living quarters above ground in Utah, offering a panoramic view of the picturesque Uinta Mountain Range.
 Constructed by the Civilian Conservation Corps between 1935-1937, the tower served as the fire lookout’s living quarters, thirty feet above the ground with only 196 square feet of space.
 While the lookout is no longer used to spot fires, it is a significant tourist attraction in the area and is on the National Register of Historic Places.
 Today it stands as a monument to the early years of fire prevention and detection of the Forest Service, an important part of our cultural heritage.
 Watch a video on the tower here.